rladies-paris/2018-07-12_Mixed_effect_regression_models/README.md

-# Using R to analyse your data using mixed effects regression models
+# Using R to analyse your data with mixed effects regression models

 July 12, 2018 for the 13rd meetup of R-Ladies Paris.